rmourya1/Machine-learning-for-anomaly-detection/README.md

 This project is completed as part of a thesis submitted to Deakin University.

-We have utilized DS2OS and NSLKDD+ data for analysis of five different classification methods to detect anomalies in network traffic dataset.
-We have re-implemented method proposed by Hasan et al. (2019) to detect anomalies in IoT sensor network data and NSLKDD dataset.
+I have utilized DS2OS and NSLKDD+ data for analysis of five different classification methods to detect anomalies in network traffic dataset.
+I have re-implemented method proposed by Hasan et al. (2019) to detect anomalies in IoT sensor network data and NSLKDD dataset.
 The anomalies in the datasets are cyber attacks.
-We have used multinominal classification in this implementation.
+Multinomial classification was predicted in this implementation.

 Machine learning techniques used:
 Logistic Regression,